ASPECT: Node-Level Adaptive Spectral Fusion for Graph Contrastive Learning: Experiments

-\paragraph{Baselines.} We compare ASPECT against 16 state-of-the-art methods spanning four categories: general augmentation-based GCL, invariance-keeping GCL, heterophily/spectral-oriented GCL, and adversarial robust GCL.
-Detailed descriptions and configurations are provided in Appendix~\ref{subsec:baseline}.
-Among them, \textbf{PolyGCL} is the most direct external control for our theory: it adopts dual spectral channels but relies on \emph{node-agnostic} fusion.
-To isolate the effect of \emph{node adaptivity} independent of other modeling choices, we also include an internal ablation \textbf{ASPECT w/o Gate} (global fusion) as a like-for-like control in Section~\ref{subsec:ablation}.
+\paragraph{Baselines.} We compare ASPECT with representative graph representation learning baselines, including general graph contrastive learning methods, augmentation-robust GCL methods, and spectral or heterophily-oriented GCL methods.
+Detailed descriptions and configurations are provided in Appendix~\ref{app:implementation}.
+Among these methods, PolyGCL~\citep{polygcl} is the most direct external comparison for our fusion-motivation theory: it constructs dual spectral channels but uses a node-agnostic fusion rule.

-\paragraph{Self-supervised training and linear evaluation.} Following the standard protocol of \citet{dgi}, we first pretrain each method in a self-supervised manner on the unlabeled graph, then freeze the encoder and train a linear classifier on top of the learned node representations.
-We use 10 random data splits with 60\%/20\%/20\% train/validation/test partitions following \citet{chien2020adaptive}, and report mean $\pm$ standard deviation of test accuracy across splits.
-Hyperparameters are selected using the validation set on the \emph{clean} graph only (to assess intrinsic robustness and avoid tuning on attacked data).
+\paragraph{Self-supervised training and linear evaluation.} Following the standard protocol~\cite{dgi}, each method is first pretrained in a self-supervised manner on the unlabeled graph.
+We then freeze the encoder and train a linear classifier on top of the learned node representations.
+We use 10 random data splits with 60\%/20\%/20\% train/validation/test partitions following \citet{chien2020adaptive}, and report mean test accuracy with standard deviation across splits.
+Hyperparameters are selected using validation accuracy on the clean graph only, so that perturbation results are not tuned on perturbed data.

-\paragraph{Robustness evaluation protocol.} To evaluate robustness against poisoning attacks, the encoder is pre-trained on the attacked (poisoned) graph and then evaluated via linear probing on the same attacked graph.
-We adopt Metattack~\citep{metattack} as the primary attacker following prior robust GCL evaluations~\citep{ariel}.
-Although Metattack is not explicitly spectral, edge perturbations can strongly alter local roughness/high-frequency components \citep{lin2022graph}, making it a relevant stress test for the spectral dilemma.
-We evaluate robustness in two complementary ways: (1) a fixed-budget setting used for tabular comparison across methods, and (2) a variable-budget setting where we sweep the attack rate to produce degradation curves.
-Datasets with very small node counts may be omitted from poisoning evaluation due to instability in class distributions under edge perturbations; we explicitly state the evaluated datasets in each robustness table/figure.